 A much better answer:

-“Although I am very comfortable with and use many of Excel’s advanced financial functions, I feel there is always room to learn additional ones and enhance my skills with these useful spreadsheet tools.”
+“Although I already utilize and am very comfortable with many of Excel’s advanced financial functions, I always feel there is room to learn even more.
+Plus, I enjoy learning about new spreadsheet tools.”

-This answer lets you toot your own horn about the fact that you already know and use several advanced functions, but at the same time allows you to humbly acknowledge that you do not know them all.
-You end by indicating that would like to learn more functions, which most people might agree is a positive attribute.
+The better answer lets you convey that you already know and use several advanced functions.
+At the same time, it enables you to humbly acknowledge you may not be familiar with them all.
+You summarize by indicating that you would like to learn even more functions, which most people would agree is a positive attribute.